aksommerville/fullmoon4/README.md

 - [ ] macos (on iMac only), crash on quit.
 Can we cause it to close the window instead?
 The implicit quit on window close doesn't crash.
 - [ ] macos (on iMac only), glViewport needs to scale by NSScreen.backingScale.
 - [ ] MacOS: Build two independent app bundles.
 Demo and Full.
-- [ ] Windows
+- [x] Windows
-- - [ ] How to build for OpenGL 2 in MinGW?
+- - xxx How to build for OpenGL 2 in MinGW?
 My installations seems to support only v1.
 Using gl1 and soft render for now.
+- - - Soft render performs ok even on my low-end laptop.
+Let's not worry about it.
 - - [x] Buttons sticking on or something?
 Weird behavior from the menu.
 - - - It's at fullscreen transitions, the key pressed at that time, we never get its OFF event.
 - - - Not at all clear whether this is a Windows thing, a Wine thing, or a Gnome thing, but my heart says it's Gnome jackassery.
 Fix anyway.